Pacific spider mite (Tetranychus pacificus)

 Commercial releases of predatory mites are used to control spider mites in greenhouses.
 In Florida, predatory mites were used to control spider mites in strawberries.
 Spider mites provide an important food source for predators such as minute pirate and bigeyed bugs.

 Spider mite problems can be reduced by keeping fields and field margins clean of weed hosts.
 Spider mite populations may increase more rapidly in areas where dust deposits are heavy.
 Reducing dust may reduce the spider mite problem.
-Spider mites are usually less severe in sprinkler-irrigated fields than in furrow-irrigated fields.
+Spider mites are usually less severe in sprinkler-irrigated fields than in drip or furrow-irrigated fields.
 Excessive nitrogen fertilization also may contribute to population buildup.
-Minimizing early year insecticide applications, which reduce populations of beneficial insects, will reduce spider mite outbreaks.
 Minimizing early year insecticide applications of broad spectrum insecticides, which reduce populations of beneficial insects, will reduce spider mite outbreaks.

 Management-chemical control: HOME USE